Floor Decor's Guide to Hardwood Floor Refinishing

 Gray- or White-Stained and White-Washed Hardwood

-If you are going for a gray stained, white stained or a white-washed hardwood floor, you must use a water based poly, because an oil based poly will make those floors look yellow.
+If you are going for a gray stained, white stained, or white-washed hardwood floor, you must use a water-based poly, because an oil-based poly will make those floors look yellow.
 Over time, they will continue to look more and more yellow-ish.

-Also certain very light species of wood, such as Maple, look best with a water based poly for the same reasons.
-Beautiful light-colored Maple turns yellow with application of an oil based poly.
+Also, certain very light species of wood, such as Maple, look best with a water-based poly for the same reasons.
+Beautiful light-colored Maple turns yellow with an application of an oil-based poly.

 Below, the first image with the warmer tones is Ash with Oil Finish.
 The second lighter image is Ash with a Water-Based Finish.

 Gloss or shine levels for hardwood floors generally range from matte to glossy.
 In the image below, you see different finish sheens - from matte on the left, to mid-level sheen, to glossy on the right.

 Keep in mind that the type of hardwood you select will create different effects.